 "It's a forgotten disease among forgotten people," Hotez told The Star.
 "Can you imagine having 300,000 people in the suburbs with a serious case of heart disease caused by a bug?
 We wouldn't tolerate it as a society, but because it's happening to an indigenous people, we're silent."

 Chagas is treatable, but only within the early stages of the disease.
-According to the Centers for Disease Control and Prevention (CDC), the early stage of Chagas occurs immediately after infection and may have mild or no symptoms at all.
+According to the CDC, the early stage of Chagas occurs immediately after infection and may have mild or no symptoms at all.
 Symptoms during this stage can include fever, malaise, and a swelling of one eye.
 According to Doctors Without Borders, many countries with high levels of Chagas face shortages of benznidazole, the primary drug used to treat the disease.

 The American Red Cross routinely screens blood donations for Chagas, but screening policies and requirements vary by location and organization.
 Texas does not require screening, nor are physicians in the state required to report instances of the disease, according to Wired.

 Editor's note: This story has been updated since it was published in May 2012.